Devon Rex Cat

 Coat

-The Devon Rex cat should be well covered with short, fine, wavy fur, with the coat displaying its greatest density on the cat's back, sides, legs, tail, face, and ears.
+The Devon Rex cat is well covered with short, fine, wavy fur, with the coat displaying its greatest density on the cat's back, sides, legs, tail, face, and ears.

 Color